Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Fields, action and symmetries

 Using the explicit solution~\eqref{eq:Killing-solution-in-S^4-stereo} we rewrite the equation $(\tilde \ve \ve) = (\tilde \ve \Gamma^{09} \ve) = 0$ in terms of $\hat \ve_{s}$ and $\hat \ve_{c}$

 To solve the second equation, we take chiral $\hat \ve_{s}$ and $\hat \ve_{c}$ with respect to the four-dimensional chirality operator $\Gamma^{1234}$.
 Since the operators $\Gamma^{\mu}$ reverse the four-dimensional chirality, both terms in the second equation vanish automatically.
-There are two interesting cases: (i) the chirality of $\hat \ve_{s}$ and $\hat \ve_{c}$ is opposite, (ii) the chirality of $\hat \ve_{s}$ and $\hat \ve_{c}$ is the same.
-The main focus of this work is on the second case.
+There are two interesting cases: (i) the chiralities of $\hat \ve_{s}$ and $\hat \ve_{c}$ are opposite, (ii) the chiralities of $\hat \ve_{s}$ and $\hat \ve_{c}$ are the same.
+This paper focuses on the second case.

 1. In the first case we can assume that